netscaler/ansible-collection-netscaleradc/README.md

 ## Documentation

-Documentation is hosted at [readthedocs](http://netscaler-ansible.readthedocs.io/).
+Extended documentation is hosted at [readthedocs](http://netscaler-ansible.readthedocs.io/).

+## List of implemented modules

 Currently the following modules are implemented